-Parents and students shall refer to Policy JGFC
+Parents and students shall refer to Policy IGFC

-Withdrawal from School
+Dismissal from School

-A. No student shall leave school without permission from the principal or the principal's designee.

-B. Students shall be allowed to withdraw from school for personal illness or bona fide emergency.
-Students must secure a checkout permit from the principal's office, and a parent or guardian contacted before they will be allowed to leave school.

-C. Students having an appointment with a doctor or dentist or for other valid reasons may checkout from school as follows:

-1. A parent or guardian may personally come to the school and checkout a student.
+- A. No student shall leave school without permission from the principal or the principal's designee. - B. Students shall be allowed to be dismissed from school for personal illness or bona fide emergency.
+Students must secure a dismissal from the attendance office, and a parent or guardian appointed by the Chancery Court contacted before they will be allowed to leave school. - C. Students having an appointment with a doctor or dentist or for other valid reasons may be dismissed from school as follows: - A parent or guardian appointed by the Chancery Court may personally come to the school and checkout a student.

-- The student may present a doctor or dentist appointment card to the principal's office and receive a checkout permit. - 3.
-The student may present a note from a parent or guardian to the principal's office, which contains the reason for checkout, the time of checkout, and a phone number where the parent or guardian can be contacted, in order to receive a checkout permit. - All checkout permits must be obtained from the principal's office on the day of checkout. - The checkout permit is to be used as the written excuse but must be signed by a parent, guardian, doctor, or dentist in order to be valid. - 6.
-If a note or appointment card cannot be verified, school officials reserve the right to refuse the issuance of a checkout permit. - 7.
-Work must be made up if a checkout is for any of the reasons shown above.
-Work must be made up if a checkout to meet a doctor or dental appointment causes a student to miss classwork.
+- The student may present a doctor or dentist appointment card to the attendance office and receive a dismissal. - 3.
+The student may present a note from a parent or guardian appointed by the Chancery Court to the attendance office, which contains the reason to be dismissed, time of dismissal, and phone number where the parent or guardian appointed by the Chancery Court can be contacted, in order to receive a dismissal. - 4.
+All dismissals must be obtained from the attendance office before 8:00 a.m. on the day of the dismissal. - 5.
+The dismissal is to be used as the written excuse but must be signed by a parent, guardian appointed by the Chancery Court, doctor, or dentist in order to be valid. - 6.
+Work must be made up if a dismissal is for any of the reasons shown above.
+Work must be made up if a dismissal to meet a doctor or dental appointment causes a student to miss classwork.